tytydraco/yessleep/out/My_trains_destination_wasnt_on_Earth.md

 I ran to the door faster than I ever had before, afraid that it might close again and trap me in this hell.

 As soon as I felt the fresh air, I laughed.
 Then I cried.
-I fell to the dirty floor and cried even harder.
+My knees hit the floor once more and through teary-eyes I saw the dirt and filth under my legs.
+Never in my life had I been more happy to see just how dirty the floor was.

 I sat there for a long time until I realized the train had left, along with my work bag.
 But I didn't care.
 I was alive.
 I pulled out my phone, which magically worked again, and checked the time.
 It was 3:34.
 It was as if nothing had ever happened.